near/nearcore/runtime/near-vm-runner/RUNTIMES.md

 support.
 The specification permits floating point operations to return a `NaN` result which the specification also permits to have multiple different bit representations and goes out of its way to specify the sign of the `NaN` result to be non-deterministic.
-The determinism and reproducibility requirements of a NEAR validator make it necessary for the runtime to ensure NaN signs and payloads are always deterministic.
+The determinism and reproducibility requirements of the NEAR protocol make it necessary for the runtime to ensure NaN signs and payloads are always deterministic.

 Another detail to keep an eye out is whether the floating point results are being rounded